ChatterBot/chatterbot.us/README.md

-# ChatterBot Blog
+# ChatterBot Website

-This is the official blog for ChatterBot development news, tips and articles.
+This is the main page for ChatterBot development news, tips and articles.

-## Requesting a post topic
+## Future posts and articles

 You can request a topic for a blog post by creating a new issue with the ["blog post topic"](https://github.com/gunthercox/chatterbot-blog/labels/blog%20post%20topic) tag.